epsil/spotgen/README.md

 To group the tracks and then interleave them, use `#alternate by`:

-    #order by lastfm
+    #order by popularity
     #alternate by artist
     #similar Beach House
+    #similar Hooverphonic

-This will create a Last.fm-ordered playlist of artists similar to Beach House, with each track having a different artist from the previous track.
+This will create a Last.fm-ordered playlist of artists similar to Beach House and Hooverphonic, with each track having a different artist from the previous track.

 ### Import M3U playlists